joshgrib/keyzen-colemak/readme.md

     - [x] Save state in `localStorage`
     - [x] Display full character set and allow skipping to levels
 - [x] Add error counts for each character, maybe some charts
+- [x] Increase frequency of a letter if it has more errors than others

 ### Planned

-- [ ] Increase frequency of a letter if it has more errors than others
+- [ ] Tweak layout

 ### Under consideration